richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Transmitting a SET {#tx_request}
 ------------------
-This method allows an SET Transmitter to use HTTP POST (Section 4.3.3 {{!RFC7231}}) to deliver
+This method allows a SET Transmitter to use HTTP POST (Section 4.3.3 {{!RFC7231}}) to deliver
 SETs to a previously registered web callback URI supplied by the SET Receiver as part of a configuration process